nojronatron/nojronatron.github.io/code401-files/class-notes-week1.md

 [ ] Not sure how to do something like build a project?
 Run it?
 Do it over and over until it makes sense and becomes easier and commits to memory.
 [ ] Include blockers and challenging areas in Learning Journals for your own good *and* so Alex is aware of what is going on.
 [ ] Ask yourself DS&A questions: How do I traverse this structure?
 Sort that out *first*.
+[ ] Thursday Code Challenges are *Moch Interview* assignments, timeboxed to 30 minutes.
+[ ] Build a shortcut to assist with string concatenation in Java.

 Assignments Due Monday: